-Accordingly urban drainage management has broadened from the originally technical, sectoral discipline (Gersonius et al., 2008).
+Accordingly, urban drainage management has broadened from the originally technical, sectoral discipline (Gersonius et al., 2008).
 As demand for land in cities is high, it is not possible to assign land purely for flood management purposes - it therefore needs to have an alternative use to ensure that informal settlements do not appear.
+In Porto

-In Porto Alegre, areas designated for flood control are also used as football pitches to discourage further illegal invasions and squatter settlements (Tucci, 2002).
+Alegre, areas designated for flood control are also used as football pitches to discourage further illegal invasions and squatter settlements (Tucci, 2002).
 This is crucial for Brazil as urbanisation of cities has been marked by the removal of native vegetation, piping and occupation of lowland and riparian areas, which, in general, tends to aggravate natural floods (Forgiarini, 2008).

 However, the adoption of a sustainable approach for the urban stormwater management faces many difficulties, mainly due to data deficiency, uncontrolled urban expansion, lack of legal instruments, lack of knowledge and technical information on infiltration and storage devices, and water quality problems (Gersonius et al., 2008).
-Therefore, in order to implement the plan successfully, interventions to build institutional capacity were initiated.
+Therefore, to implement the plan successfully, interventions to build institutional capacity were initiated.
 Through the Brazilian National Program in Flood Management, a technical manual and documents to support urban water plans and related actions was developed.
-And, most importantly, capacity building interventions and governing institutional framework to deal with the Basin Water Management which usually are based on national and State govern management and the Integrated Urban Management which is a municipality management.
+And, most importantly, capacity building interventions and governing institutions was developed.